ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    * y-max: set max of y-axis
    * header: title for each panel
    * title: name of region as part of filename
-   * panels: list of variable blocks for each panel

 #.
 Script ipcc_ar6/tsline_collect.ncl